Ryobi has made various claims about it's line of 18v chargers. Ryobi has even given creative nicknames to some models.

 They are are molded in the same neon green plastic as the genuine Ryobi and some are actually labeled "Model P117".

-I find this very deceitful and I wonder if these knock-offs actually contain all of the protection feaures which are stadard on the genuine Ryobi P117.
+I find this very deceitful and I wonder if these knock-offs actually contain all of the protection feaures which are standard on the genuine Ryobi P117.

-I'm certain that these knock-offs are not UL listed for safety, like the genuine Ryobi chargers are.
+I'm certain that these knock-offs are not UL listed for safety.

 I have never purchased or tested one of these knock-off chargers so I'm unable to evaluate their claims of Ryobi compatibility